Losing a loved one is a heart wrenching time for anyone.

 How many people can attend a post funeral wake or memorial?

-Until 12 April 2021 up to 6 people can gather before or after the funeral service for a reception, wake and other ceremonial events linked to the funeral (ritual washing, ashes interments and so on).
-After 12 April gatherings that take place at COVID-secure outdoor hospitality venue or other venue permitted to open for this purpose, such as a funeral home, community centre or place of worship can have up to 15 attendees.
+From 17 May 2021 up to 30 people can gather before or after the funeral service for a reception, wake and other ceremonial events linked to the funeral (ritual washing, ashes interments and so on).

 Where gatherings for this purpose take place at private residences or in private gardens there is still to be no household mixing indoors and the rule of 6 or two households will still apply to gatherings in private gardens.

-For larger gatherings, we have developed some suggestions and ideas on how to hold a virtual post-funeral wake on our 'Hosting a virtual funeral reception' guide.
+For gatherings larger then the venue can safely accommodate, we have developed some suggestions and ideas on how to hold a virtual post-funeral wake on our 'Hosting a virtual funeral reception' guide.
 Many families are also choosing to wait to hold a memorial service when we are in a position to have more people gathering.
 Our funeral director will be able to advise on available options.

 How can other people take part?